pensjonatus/flash-fiction/blog/the-route.md

 ---
-title: 'The Route'
+title: The Route
 date: '2012-12-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The postman was coming back now and the couple were still standing there, by the